Community History Guiding values

-Collaborative co-creation among Chapel Hill history makers, historians, local government, and community members in initiating, designing, and sharing public history projects, programs, and exhibits.
+Our work is intentional, collaborative co-creation among history makers, historians, local government, and community members.
+Together we initiate, design, and share public history projects, programs, and exhibits.

 - Inclusive & Collaborative.
 We want to learn from the community through conversation and listening.
 We seek to find, document, and share stories that have not been fully told.
 We hope to bring new generations into the conversations about our shared histories.